vladpi/yappa/README.md

 ## Limitations

 There are some limitations, however YandexCloud team is constantly releasing new features and services.
 Also, the team of this project will try to keep up.
 So stay tuned :)

 ### Database connectivity

 Managed Postgres and YandexDB is supported inside Yandex Cloud.
-Any other database you use has to have public IP address
+In case any other DB - it has to have public IP address

 For details on how te set up connection with managed postgres please refer to

 - [YandexCloud docs](https://cloud.yandex.ru/docs/functions/operations/database-connection)
 - [raw function + Postgres example](https://github.com/turokg/yappa/tree/master/examples/raw_function_postgres)